TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 ## Hardware SPI Interface
 Any pin can *emulate* a *SPI* interface (or define additional ones).
 Only the *hardware SPI interface* uses optimized hardware that does not put load on the microcontroller.
 When connecting components with high data rates (i.e. *displays*), try and use *hardware SPI* for much higher frame rates.

-*SPI* is typically used by devices with a lot of data transfer, i.e. *Storage devices* or *color displays*.
-Using a *software SPI* will *significantly reduce* the performance of such devices or not work at all.
-Always use *hardware SPI*!

-Here are the pins for hardware SPI:

 | Pin | Label | Alternate Labels | Description |
 | --- | --- | --- | --- |